michaeltoth/projects/LendingClub.md

 <br>
 ####Inquiries in the Past 6 Months
 Number of inquiries refers to the number of times a borrower's credit report is accessed by financial institutions, which generally happens when the borrower is seeking a loan or credit line.
-More inquiries leads to higher rates of nonperformance, perhaps indicating that borrower desperation to access credit might highlight poor financial health.
-Interesting is that we see an increase in loan performance in the 4+ bucket, perhaps reflecting financially savvy borrowers.
+More inquiries leads to higher rates of nonperformance, perhaps indicating that increased borrower desperation to access credit might highlight poor financial health.
+Interestingly, we see an increase in loan performance in the 4+ inquiries bucket.
+These high levels of inquiries may reflect financially savvy borrowers shopping around for mortgage loans or credit cards.

 |               | 0     | 1     | 2     | 3     | 4+    |
 |---------------|-------|-------|-------|-------|-------|